 After the effort certification report has been signed and returned, a salary correction can be done on those pay periods.

 Wrong!
-Once you have signed and dated your Personnel Activity Confirmation Report, it is not allowable to request a salary correction for that pay period.
+Once you have signed and dated your Personnel Activity Confirmation Report, it is not recommended to request a salary correction for that pay period.

-Below are links which explain what effort is, how we certify to our effort, why we certify to our effort, how we read our effort certification forms, and how we can correct our effort certification forms:
+Please see the Grants Manager who can explain further what effort is, how we certify to our effort, why we certify to our effort, how we read our effort certification forms, and how we can correct our effort certification forms.